JP Title: Folklore Appears – The Bringer of Destruction, The Black Rose Witch

-Flashback Edit: The flashback in the US version is sepia-toned (for some reason), a shot of Yusei drawing was inserted before the shot of him pointing at his Marker, and that said shot was reversed, for whatever reason (mouse over the shot of Yusei drawing to see it).
+Flashback Edit: The flashback in the US version is sepia-toned (for some reason), a shot of Yusei drawing was inserted before the shot of him pointing at his Marker, and that said shot was reversed, for whatever reason.

 Luna wonders if Yusei wanders the city streets, helping out struggling duelists–kinda like a knight in shining armor, but with a deck!
 Leo asks, “A knight?”, saying it sounds more like a superhero, and his name’s some big secret.
 As Luna looks down, the phone suddenly rings, and Leo goes over to the wall to pick it up.